mhkeller/notify/README.md

 * `d` — `{String|String[]|Object}` Display options.
 The display style.
 Can be a [chalk style](https://github.com/chalk/chalk) name, array of chalk styles, the name of a [built-in display](#built-in-displays) or a [display config](#advanced-styling).
 * `k` — `{Boolean}` [false] Whether to show a desktop notification using [node-notifier](https://github.com/mikaelbr/node-notifier)
 * `error` — `{Error}` Pass an error object to get printed out with `console.error` for reference.
+* `x` — `{Object}` An object that will extend the display.
+This is useful if you're setting a string or an array of string colors in `d` and you want to extend the display in a quick way.

 All of these are optional.
 If you omit either the message or the value, that part of the notification won't appear.
 If you omit a display, it will use the default which bolds the value portion.